akanksha260991/Documentation-Jekyll/Espresso/Test with custom media/Upload and test custom media.md

 -H "Content-Type: application/json"
 ```

+> **Note:**
-> Note: 1.
-Only 5 files are allowed to be passed(per test).<br>
+1. Only 5 files are allowed to be passed(per test) <br>
-        2. Supported format for images are JPG, JPEG, PNG, GIF, BMP
+2. Supported format for images are JPG, JPEG, PNG, GIF, BMP <br>
-        3. Max file size allowed for images is 10MB
+3. Max file size allowed for images is 10MB <br>
-        4. Supported format for videos are .mp4, .mov and .3gp - Max file size allowed for videos is 50MB
+4. Supported format for videos are .mp4, .mov and .3gp - Max file size allowed for videos is 50MB <br>